Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

 Among other things, these results show that the variance in $a(x)$ around the ensemble mean should be four times the variance in $b(x)$ for any RMT, where we are taking $x=n/N$ and coarse-graining as described in Sec.~\ref{sec:coarseLanczosSpectrum}.
 The authors of \cite{Balasubramanian:2022dnj} showed that these analytical formulae reproduce numerical results for RMTs with various potentials.

-Following \cite{Balasubramanian:2022tpr} the spread complexity of the time-evolved thermofield-double state for a GUE Hamiltonian is plotted in Fig.~\ref{fig_KC_GUE_and_Spectral_plateau} for various matrix sizes $N$ and inverse temperatures $\beta$.
-The dynamics exhibit four characteristic regimes: a linear ramp up to a peak that is exponential in the entropy, followed by a slope down to a plateau.
+Following \cite{Balasubramanian:2022tpr}, the spread complexity of the time-evolved thermofield-double state for a GUE Hamiltonian is plotted in Fig.~\ref{fig_KC_GUE_and_Spectral_plateau} for various matrix sizes $N$ and inverse temperatures $\beta$.
+The dynamics exhibit four characteristic regimes: a linear ramp up to a peak that is exponential in the entropy (and hence linear in $N$, the Hilbert space dimension), followed by a slope down to a plateau.
 The authors of \cite{Balasubramanian:2022tpr} showed that the peak and slope arise from eigenvalue correlations known as spectral rigidity in chaotic theories.
-These correlations can be removed by drawing eigenvalues at random from the Wigner semicircle distribution and the evolution with such a spectrum (Fig. \ref{fig_KC_GUE_and_Spectral_plateau} in light hues) shows only the ramp and plateau.
+These correlations can be removed by drawing eigenvalues at random from the Wigner semicircle distribution -- this produces a spectrum without eigenvalue repulsion, like the Poisson spectra expected for integrable theories.
+The evolution with such a spectrum (Fig.~\ref{fig_KC_GUE_and_Spectral_plateau} in light hues) shows only the ramp and plateau.
 Thus, the peak and slope are characteristic of late time chaos.
 The same patterns appear in the late time spread complexity of the chaotic SYK model \cite{Balasubramanian:2022tpr}.

+Quantum chaotic systems are conjectured to have spectra that are well-described by RMT statistics \cite{Dyson_62_Statistical,PhysRevLett.52.1}.
+In view of the results above, \cite{Balasubramanian:2023kwd} conjectured that: {\it Quantum chaotic systems display a Lanczos spectrum that is well described by RMT.} As we discussed, the coarse-grained Lanczos spectrum can be determined from just the density of states.
+So the content of this conjecture lies in the correlations -- it is saying that the covariances of the Lanczos coefficients are described by the RMT formulae stated above.